***** UPDATED 10/31/2020 *****

 Flipper Triggers and Flipper End Points

 For each flipper that we’ll apply polarity and velocity correction we’ll add a trigger to the table using the trigger shape “TriggerNone”.
-One for the left flipper (TriggerLF) and one for the right flipper (TriggerRF).
+For example, one for the left flipper (TriggerLF) and one for the right flipper (TriggerRF).
 The image below shows the approximate shape of the triggers.
 Essentially, they should surround the shape of the flippers from start angle to end angle.
 I recommend the trigger be 23 vp units larger than the flipper objects (no larger and no smaller).
 I’ve used a 23 x 23 wall in the image below to help me properly size the triggers.
 Set the hit height of the triggers to 150.

-For the end points, use a standard primitive with 30 sides and an XSize and YSize of 2 times the end radius of the flippers.
+Also add end points for each flipper.
+Use a standard primitive with 30 sides and an XSize and YSize of 2 times the end radius of the flippers.
 Place them a closely as possible to end of the flippers and name them “EndPointLp” for the left flipper and “EndPointRp” for the right flipper.
 Make sure they are not visible and are not collidable.

 dim x, a : a = Array(LF, RF)